DataDog/dd-sdk-ios/README.md

 # Datadog SDK for iOS

-> Swift and Objective-C libraries to interact with Datadog on iOS.
+> Swift and Objective-C libraries to interact with Datadog on iOS

 ## Getting Started